 Ruggerio also expressed concerns about “numerous roadblocks” apart from the I-195 Commission’s standard review process — and that developers may be discouraged from investing in Rhode Island due to “obstacles to development that take years to overcome.”

-Concerns about the tower among community members and leaders included a lack of available data about market need, the affordability of units, insufficient parking, failure to meet deadlines and adverse impacts on the neighboring Innovation District Park, The Herald previously reported
+Concerns about the tower among community members and leaders included a lack of available data about market need, the affordability of units, insufficient parking, failure to meet deadlines and adverse impacts on the neighboring Innovation District Park, The Herald previously reported.

 While state House Speaker K. Joseph Shekarchi (D-Warwick) said in a statement that he was also disappointed by the end of the Fane Organization’s project, he noted he is “optimistic about the future of biotech and life sciences in our state,” WPRI reported.
 The parcel of land, he noted, is “prime real estate for potential growth.”

-Rhea Rasquinha is a Metro Section Editor covering Development and Infrastructure and also serves as Co-Chief of Illustrations.
-She previously covered the College Hill, Fox Point & the Jewelry District and Brown & Beyond beats.
-Rhea is a junior from New York studying Biomedical Engineering and loves dark chocolate and penguins.
+Rhea Rasquinha is a Metro editor covering development and infrastructure.
+She also serves as the co-chief of illustrations.
+She previously covered College Hill, Fox Point and the Jewelry District.
+Rhea is a senior from New York studying Biomedical Engineering.